 How do mortgages work?

-Since the recent financial crisis, lenders are required to be more thorough when assessing whether or not the borrower will be able to make their repayments.
+Lenders are required to be thorough when assessing whether or not the borrower will be able to make their repayments.
 So when applying for a mortgage, you will need to satisfy the prospective lender that you will be able to comfortably keep up the repayments, now and in the future.

 For more information on mortgages, read our guide to getting the right mortgage.